After the riots in Ecuador, police are fighting for control of the prison.

 Soldiers and tanks are also stationed outside the jail, where hundreds of frightened relatives have gathered, hoping for news from the prisoners imprisoned inside.

-“It’s a terrible thing… Juana Pinto, who is looking for information about her prisoner son, said, “They say people have had their heads ripped off.”
+“It’s an extremely terrible situation….
+Juana Pinto, who is looking for information about her prisoner son, said, “They say people have had their heads ripped off.”

-“For us family members, this is a horrific thing…,” Cecilia Quiroz, a relative of another prisoner, added.
+“This is an awful thing for us family members,” Cecilia Quiroz, a relative of another prisoner, remarked.
 We’re at a loss on what to do.
 We feel helpless since we can’t help them.”

+According to the local news site Primicias, the violence began after members of one gang celebrated the birthday of one of their leaders and boasted about their control of the prison, inciting rival gangs to lash back.

-The incident on Tuesday was the latest in a string of brutal jail brawls in Ecuador this year, which have claimed the lives of more than 200 convicts.
+Tuesday’s violence was the latest in a series of bloody prison clashes that have claimed the lives of more than 230 inmates in Ecuador so far this year.

-According to the national prosecutor’s office, at least six of the victims were beheaded.
+According to the national prosecutor’s office, at least six people were beheaded.

+The government declared a state of emergency in reaction to the recent disturbance, authorizing it to suspend convicts’ civil rights and use public force, including the military, to restore order.
+On Wednesday, Lasso paid a visit to Guayaquil.

-According to analysts, Ecuador’s prison system has 65 facilities constructed for 30,000 inmates but a population of 39,000 inmates who are supervised by 1,500 guards — a shortage of roughly 3,000 inmates.
+According to analysts, Ecuador’s prison system has 65 facilities meant for roughly 30,000 inmates but only holds 39,000 inmates, who are guarded by 1,500 guards – a shortage of about 3,000 inmates.

 Corruption is rampant, and inmates have access to weapons and ammo.